Adaptive circular deconvolution by model selection under unknown error distribution: Minimax optimal estimation

-Applying Theorem \ref{theo:upper}, the rates of the lower bound given in the last assertion provide, up to a constant, also an upper bound of the $L^2$-risk of the estimator $\hxdf^{(s)}_k$, which is summarized in the next proposition.
-We have thus proved that these rates are optimal and the proposed estimator $\hxdf^{(s)}_k$ is minimax optimal in both cases.
+As an immediate consequence of Theorem~\ref{theo:upper}, the rates of the lower bound given by Proposition~\ref{coro:ex:lower} are attained for $k=\kstar$, as summarized in the next result.
+Thus, we have proven that these rates are optimal and that the proposed estimator $\hxdf^{(s)}_{\kstar}$ is minimax optimal in both cases.
 Furthermore, it is of interest to characterize the minimal size $m$ of the additional sample from $\epsilon$ needed to attain the same rate as in case of a known error density.
-Hence, we let the $\epsilon$-sample size depend on the $Y$-sample size~$n$, too. \begin{prop} Suppose independent iid.\ sample from $Y$ and $\epsilon$ of size $n$ and $m$, respectively.
-Consider the estimator $\hxdf^{(s)}_{k}$ given in \eqref{def:est:s}.\ \ \\ and for any sequence $(m_n)_{n\geq1}$ follows as $n\to\infty$\\
+Thus, we let the $\epsilon$-sample size depend on the $Y$-sample size $n$ as well.